ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ### Model selection uncertainty and multimodel inference

 In practice, the result will be not so perfect as expected.
 All previous results were based on the assumption of ∆AIC > 2, meaning the difference of the AIC between the first and second best model is more than 2.
 If ∆AIC > 2, it is safe to use the first model as the best model.
-If not, it means the first several competing models have substantially supports.
+If not, it means the first several competing models have substantially supported.
 So, how to deal with this trick when ∆AIC of the first two best model < 2?
 The terminal weapon is model averaging.

-∆AIC > 2 is considered as a golden rule in model selection (Burnham & Anderson, 2002), however Anderson (2008) suggested it is better to include all candidate models into model selection UNLESS some models should be removed with confidence reasons.
+∆AIC > 2 is considered as a golden rule in model selection (Burnham & Anderson, 2002).
+However Anderson (2008) suggested it is better to include all candidate models into model selection UNLESS some models should be removed for confidence reasons.
 We know that models with low AIC values will also have low model weights, so the model-averaged result will not be influenced very much if these models were included.
 Suppose *Y<sup>^</sup>* is the observed dependent value, e.g. the bird richness or the occupancy of the tomb in this case, which is estimated as

 ![](http://sixf.org/files/images/2014/03/eq6.png)